irisTa56/ease4lmp/README.md

 # ease4lmp

-Extended Atomic Simulation Environment for LAMMPS
+Extension of Atomic Simulation Environment for LAMMPS